 Basic chords are easy once you know how to play them.
 But the process of learning them can be painful and annoying.
 That’s why we’re going to break down the information in three simple steps.
 This way you’ll learn how to play a G chord in no time!

 We already taught you how to play an A, Am, E, Em, D, Dm and C. Well there aren’t many basic chords left except for the F and the G. This article focuses on the latter.
 Now before we start, please make sure your guitar is within range; you’re going to need it.
 If you start having sore fingers during practice, please read these helpful tips for blister prevention.

 Step 1 – Tune your guitar

 Let’s start at the beginning.
 You can’t play an instrument without tuning it first; a guitar is no exception.
-So grab your axe and make sure it sounds crystal clear.
+So grab your axe and make sure it sounds crystal clear by reading our blog post with tips & tricks for tuning your guitar.
 For a standard tuning you can use a tuner or an application like KARANG.

 Step 2 – Take a look at the G chord diagram

 Step two is understanding the chord you’re going to play.
 Let’s take a closer look at the G chord diagram, shown in the picture below.
 The vertical lines represent the strings, from left to right, E, A, D, G, B, e (strings are counted from bottom to top, so the high e is the first string and the low E the sixth).

 You can also see transparent circles at the top.
 These indicate the strings that you have to play open (without pressing them down).
 The number 1 indicates the location of the chord, this way you won’t get lost.
 As you can see, the G chord is played at the top of the fret board.